 The announcement followed what appeared to be difficult negotiations between For Georgia’s chair, Giorgi Gakharia, and one of the leaders of the alliance and chair of the Lelo party, Mamuka Khazaradze.

-Gakharia, a former prime minister under the incumbent Georgian Dream party, and his longtime critic Khazaradze, decided to meet after President Salome Zourabichvili, in a surprise move on 16 September, called on them to unite forces and invited both to meet at Orbeliani Palace the following day.
+Gakharia, a former prime minister under the incumbent Georgian Dream party, and his longtime critic Khazaradze, announced that they would meet after President Salome Zourabichvili, in a surprise move on 16 September, called on them to unite forces and invited both to meet at Orbeliani Palace the following day.
 Zourabichvili cited the need for a ‘clearer’ choice for undecided opposition voters, something she insisted would be achieved via the merger, which would lead to a ‘positive, third centre’ for voters.

-Throughout Tuesday and Wednesday, the two leaders met several times.
-Each day, they said more time was needed to make a final decision.
+Throughout Tuesday and Wednesday, the two leaders met several times, stating each day that more time was needed to make a final decision.

-Soon after the announcement, Khazaradze claimed the statement came as a surprise to them, as the deal was almost done.
+Soon after the announcement, Khazaradze claimed Gakharia’s statement had come as a surprise to them, as the deal was almost done.

 However, throughout the negotiations, it was Khazaradze who appeared to be the one urging for more time to consider the merger.
-Following their joint meeting on Tuesday night, Gakharia reiterated his support for the merger, while Khazaradze from the outset, and his allies within Strong Georgia throughout this period, expressed reservations about the proposal.
+Following their joint meeting on Tuesday night, Gakharia reiterated his support for the merger, while both Khazaradze and his allies within Strong Georgia repeatedly expressed reservations about the proposal.

 Khazaradze’s allies in the Strong Georgia alliance include the Citizens party, led by Aleko Elisashvili, Anna Dolidze’s For the People party, and the Freedom Square group, which was formed earlier this year by Levan Tsutskiridze.